void

 [I.10.3] Nezdaří-li se to tam, půjdete na Hradčany k hejtmanovi Fišerovi.
 Tomu řeknete, že musím platit futráž pro koně, kterou jsem propil.

 Kejřová was the cousin of Mrs. Müllerová and was present in Švejk's flat when he visited his home for the last time.
 She had received a letter from Müllerová who was now locked up in the Steinhof concentration camp.
 The arrest had taken place the very evening she had pushed Švejk to the military in a wheel-chair.
-The letter is quoted in the novel, complete but words removed by the sensors.
+The letter is quoted in the novel, complete but words removed by the censors.
 The letter reveals that Müllerová believes that Švejk already has fallen in battle or been executed.

 Background